 1. CPM Optimization for Programmatic DV360 Display Campaign:

-• Expand your inventory: This suggestion would work for both Display and Video Campaigns.
-The reason I covered this first is that this is the most overlooked optimization by traders.
-Even if you are restricted from opening up the targeting, you must find a way to open your targeting.
+• Expand your inventory: This suggestion applies to both Display and Video Campaigns.
+I covered this first because it is the most overlooked optimization among traders.
+Even if you are restricted from opening targeting, you must find a way to access it.
 If you run your campaign on tight targeting, the competition increases, when competition increases, the demand for an impression increase,s and you end up paying more for that impression, which will shoot up your CPM’s.
-A safe way to expand targeting would be increasing the targeted audience list, finding similar audiences to those currently being targeted, and adding them.
+A safe way to expand targeting is to increase the target audience listidentify similar audiences to those currently being targeted, and add them.
 This would increase the inventory and reduce competition.
-Reduce the viewability targeting, if it’s set to 80%, bring it to 70%, if it’s at 70%, bring it to 60%.
+Reduce the viewability targeting: if it’s set to 80%, set it to 70%; if it’s at 70%, set it to 60%.
 See if you can create another line item targeting only best performing creative and audience.Viewability settings DV360

 • DV360 Frequency Capping: If your FC is very tight, that is, 1 per week or 2 per week, you would drive up competition.
-With these FC settings, you are telling DSP/DV360 to bid only new and unique users once or twice per week.
+With these FC settings, you are instructing DSP/DV360 to bid only on new and unique users, once or twice per week.
 Almost every advertiser wants that fresh reach impression.
 Because the demand is highest for the first impression, the CPM would normally be higher.
 But if you set up FC to 5 per week or 6 per week, you are telling DV360 that you don’t mind showing your ads to the same users more than twice to thrice per week.
-The demand for ad exposure for the 4th or 5th time is lower than the first exposure.
+The demand for ad exposure on the 4th or 5th exposure is lower than for the first exposure.

 • DV360 automated bidding: Switch to Auto budget allocation if the KPI is set as CPM at the IO level.
 This is the most underrated optimization strategy that most traders overlook.
-When you switch to auto budget allocation, DV360 would feed more budget to the line item where the CPM is lower and slow the budget for high CPM lines.
+When you switch to auto budget allocation, DV360 allocates more budget to the line item with the lower CPM and reduces the budget for higher-CPM line items.
 1. For this option to work better, you must have at least more than 1 line item to allocate the budget automatically.
 2. You must set CPM as a KPI at the IO level.Auto budget allocation DV360

 • Format Selection: Standard banners (300×250, 728×90) are high-volume and cheap.
 If you optimize for high-impact formats like “Interstitials” or “Skins,” your CPM will naturally double or triple.

 • DV360 Display campaign targeting exclusions: You must block expensive inventory.
-How to find the expensive inventory, for this you need to download a report containing placement URLs, device targeting, browsers, OS report, region report, and look for targeting where the CPM are higher than your booked CPM.
-Do not block all at once; look for those where the impression delivery is very high, and CPM is also very high.
+How to find expensive inventory: download a report that includes placement URLs, device targeting, browsers, OS, and region targeting, and look for targeting where CPMs are higher than your booked CPM.
+Do not block all at once; look for those with very high impression delivery and CPM.
 See if you can block some of them.
 Do not block everything with high impression delivery and high CPM, as it would impact your Campaign pacing.
-If you block most impressions, the pacing would take a hit, and then it would also drive up your CPM since low inventory would increase the competition.
+If you block most impressions, pacing would take a hit, and your CPM would also increase since low inventory would increase competition.

 • The CTR-CPM Correlation: In many programmatic auctions, if your display ad has a high Click-Through Rate (CTR), the algorithm views your ad as “relevant” and may reward you with a lower floor price to win the impression.

-• DV360 automated bidding: For CPM campaigns, always use Maximize viewable impression as a bidding strategy.
-Then select do not exceed average CPM of box and give your CPM target.
-This would tell DV360 to only bid on above-the-fold placement while keeping the target CPM in mind, which you have given.
+• DV360 automated bidding: For CPM campaigns, always use Maximize Viewable Impressions as the bidding strategy.
+Then select “do not exceed average CPM of box” and enter your CPM target.
+This would instruct DV360 to bid only on above-the-fold placements while keeping the target CPM you provided in mind.
 This way, you would not bid on low-premium inventory.Maximize viewable impression DV360

 2. CPM Optimization for Programmatic DV360 Video Campaign:

 • Improve the first 3 to 5 seconds of the video: For a video campaign, the DV360 algorithm monitor view rate.
-If your targeted audience skips your video in the initial 3 to 5 seconds, the algorithm would bid higher to increase the completion/view rate.
+If your target audience skips your video within the first 3 to 5 seconds, the algorithm will bid higher to increase completion and view rates.
 This would shoot up your CPM’s.
-How to know if people are skipping your ads in intial phase, just download a video completion report and see the drop from first half completion to mid completion.
+How to know if people are skipping your ads in the initial phase?
+Just download a video completion report and see the drop from first-half completion to mid-completion.
 If it’s very high, it’s your clue.

-• Choose Video format wisely: Non skip ads have a higher CPM since they guarantee a video completion than skip where users have the option to skip the ads.
-Also, normal web video ads have lower CPM than youtube but again, CTVs are more expensive than YouTube.
+• Choose Video format wisely: Non-skipping ads have a higher CPM because they guarantee video completion, whereas skip ads allow users to skip the ad.
+Also, standard web video ads have lower CPMs than YouTube, but CTVs are more expensive than YouTube.
 So choose ad placment wisely.

-• Use Maximize completed views bidding strategy: With this bidding strategy, you tell DV360 to make sure audiences are actually seeing your ads.
-Without this bidding strategy, you would be buying inventory where users may or may not see your ads, or it can be playing in the background.
+• Use the Maximize completed views bidding strategy: With this strategy, you tell DV360 to ensure audiences actually see your ads.
+Without this bidding strategy, you would be buying inventory where users may not see your ads, or they might see them in the background.

-• Run shorter-length videos: Shorter-length videos have a high completion rate, giving a signal to the algorithm about high engagement.
+• Run shorter videos: Shorter videos have a higher completion rate, signaling to the algorithm higher engagement.
 With high engagement, the algorithm optimizes your CPM lower.

 • Investigate the data: Download a granular report including Placement URLs, Device, OS, Browser, and Region.
 Exclude targeting segments among these, such as URLs, where the actual CPM significantly exceeds your Booked CPM.
 Focus specifically on placements that have both high impression delivery and high CPM.